kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 CODING
 ------------
 First, we set an instance of oAuthSwift and add our information from AppConfig.swift we’ve collected.
-Next, we create a webView with the additional parameters.

      private func authenticateStrava() {
              self.oauthswift = OAuth2Swift(